Trump's portrait to be taken down at Colorado Capitol after president claimed it was 'distorted'

 “Nobody likes a bad picture or painting of themselves, but the one in Colorado, in the state Capitol, put up by the Governor, along with all other Presidents, was purposefully distorted to a level that even I, perhaps, have never seen before,” Trump wrote.

-The portraits are not the purview of the Colorado governor’s office, but the Colorado Building Advisory Committee.
+The portraits are not the purview of the Colorado governor’s office but the Colorado Building Advisory Committee.
+The ones up to and including President Jimmy Carter were donated as a collection.
+The others were donated by political parties or, more recently, paid for by outside fundraising.

+The Legislature's executive committee, made up of both Democratic and Republican leadership, signed a letter directing the removal of Trump's portrait.
+Lundeen, the Republican senator who requested it, noted that Grover Cleveland, whose presidential terms were separated like Trump's, had a portrait from his second term.

 Boardman did not immediately respond to a request for comment from The Associated Press.
-She previously told The Denver Post that it was important her depictions of both Obama and Trump looked “apolitical.”
+In interviews from the time with The Denver Post, Boardman said it was important that her depictions of both Obama and Trump looked apolitical.

+"There will always be dissent, so pleasing one group will always inflame another.
+I consider a neutrally thoughtful, and nonconfrontational, portrait allows everyone to reach their own conclusions in their own time," Boardman told the Colorado Times Recorder in 2019.

-Trump's comments had prompted a steady stream of visitors to pose for photos with the painting before the announcement that it would be taken down.
+Trump's Sunday night comments had prompted a steady stream of visitors to pose for photos with the painting before the announcement that it would be taken down.

-Aaron Howe, visiting from Wyoming, stood in front of Trump’s portrait, looking down at photos of the president on his phone, then back up at the portrait.
+Aaron Howe, visiting from Wyoming on Monday, stood in front of Trump’s portrait, looking down at photos of the president on his phone, then back up at the portrait.

 “Honestly he looks a little chubby," said Howe of the portrait, but “better than I could do.”